marcosozhol/AirBnB_clone/README.md

 different parts, this is the first, which consists in the development from the console.

-## description of the command interpreter:
+## Description of the command interpreter:

 In this case, we want to be able to manage the objects of our project: